 The truth is, choosing the right TLD depends on what you are trying to accomplish with your website.
 Which visitors are you trying to attract?
 There are many things that a .CA can convey to your website visitors that you just won't be able to accomplish with other TLDs.

 Here are a few benefits of choosing .CA.

 Only those with a Canadian connection can get a .CA

 To register a .CA domain, there is a Canadian presence requirement, which helps protect .CA as a true indicator online that you're visiting a website owned by a Canadian individual or business.
 This helps CIRA maintain a .CA registry that is a stable, secure and trusted public resource for all Canadians.
 Many other gTLDs or even some ccTLDs do not have such requirements, which means anyone can register their domains.

 Canadians prefer .CA websites

-Our research shows that 65% of Canadian internet users agree that Canadian organizations should use a .CA domain.
+A survey conducted by the Strategic Counsel in 2019 showed that 83% of Canadian internet users prefer shopping on a site with a .CA domain name.
 Canadians most prefer .CA when it comes to banking, news and current events, and shopping.
 Why is this?
 Because only Canadians can get a .CA, it means that when you're on a .CA website you know automatically that you're looking at a home-grown business that's proud to be Canadian.

 .CA gives back